-The demand for base metals is dependent on economic activity.
-Although the increase in exploration for copper has been somewhat muted up to this point, most industry experts believe that there is an urgent need to replenish copper reserves given the anticipated supply deficit.
-The demand for electric vehicles continues to grow, which will increase the need for metals such as copper, nickel and lithium.
-As well, governments across the world are unleashing significant stimulus programs targeting renewable energy and upgrading their electric grids, which will require enormous volumes of copper and uranium.
-This is expected to lead to substantial investment in copper and other base metal exploration projects as the Company helps discover the metals that allow the world to accelerate its efforts toward decarbonization.
+At the same time, most industry experts believe there is an urgent need to replenish copper reserves given the anticipated supply deficit.
+The Company continues to see governments targeting renewable energy and upgrading their electric grids, which will require an enormous volume of copper, and possibly uranium, increasing pressure on the existing supply/demand dynamic.
+The growing global demand for electric vehicles will only increase the need for metals like copper, nickel and lithium.
+These factors are expected to lead to substantial additional investments in copper and other base metal exploration projects, as the Company helps its customers discover the metals that will allow the world to accelerate its efforts toward decarbonization.